If you make my mini pumpkins and have extra bundt cake and cream cheese frosting left over, you can make these DELICIOUS pumpkin cake pops!

 - 1 tsp vanilla extract

-- Preheat oven to 350F.
-Butter and flour your mini bundt pans.
+Preheat oven to 350F.
+Butter and flour an eight inch cake pan.

 - Cream the oils and sugar together, then add in the yogurt and mix until combined.